Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/main.md

     InterpolatedDiscreteOpInfROM
 :::

-These classes are also defined in `opinf.core`.
+The above classes are also defined in `opinf.core`.

 **Submodules**